anubis619/tutorialCollections/learn_git.md

     // NOTE: To add all files use git add * git commit -m "Message"
-    // Message should be descriptive but not very long
+    // Message should be descriptive but not very long git diff <fileName>
+    // Replace fileName with the name of file you want to check differnece on

+NOTE:
+  When opening git diff and it opens the git file, to close you will need to type:

+    :q